bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 - The kernel image itself.
 This is usually located in the `/boot` directory and called something along the lines of ~(vmlinuz-VERSION-ARCH~).
-- The system map file.
-Like the last item, this is usually located in the `/boot` directory next to the kernel image.
-It is and called something along the lines of ~(System.map-VERSION~).
 - If the distribution from which you are getting the kernel uses a initrd (as most major broad-audience and live distros do), you will probably also want to copy that over as well.
 This is often called something along the lines of ~(initrd.img-VERSION-ARCH~) and located with the image in `/boot`.
+- Optionally, the system map file.
+Like the the kernel image, this is usually located in the `/boot` directory next to the kernel image.
+It is and called something along the lines of ~(System.map-VERSION~).
+Some Linux distributions provide this in the same package as the kernel image while others do not.
+If you do not know what it is, you probably do not need it.
 - Optionally, the `.config` file for the kernel.
 This file is useful for creating a new kernel based on the previous kernel's configuration.
 Like the last few items items, this is usually located in the `/boot` directory.
 It is usually called something along the lines of ~(config-VERSION-ARCH~).
+Like the system map, if you do not know what it is you probably do not need it.
 - The modules.
 You will want to copy this even if you are sharing `/lib/modules` with this client (as you will otherwise be sharing the core's *empty* `/lib/modules` with the client).
 Shared items from clients only